(c) 2016-2019 Global Leader Today All Rights Reserved.

 Credit: living future institute

-Jamie Margolin, the 17-year-old founder and executive director of Zero Hour, a group working on protests in the US, said recently that climate activism has given young women like her a chance to be heard.
+Jamie Margolin, the 17-year-old founder and executive director of Zero Hour, the group that laid the groundwork and helped get the climate strike movement started, said recently that climate activism has given young women like her a chance to be heard.
 Global Leader Today recently caught up with Jamie and had a chance to ask her a few questions...

 I wasn’t totally sure one person could make a difference, and but I was and am only one person, so I had to work with what I could control — myself!
 So I chose to take action knowing that my actions and community organizing would spur others to act, and when the masses come together it pressures those in power to change.